Superman Returns: Design and visual effects

 A digital recreation of Marlon Brando in the film, as Jor-El.

 Superman Returns was shot using Panavision's Genesis digital camera.
 Production designer Guy Hendrix Dyas was influenced by Frank Lloyd Wright's Johnson Wax Headquarters for the design of the Daily Planet.
 ESC Entertainment was originally set to design the visual effects sequences, but Warner Bros. replaced them with the hiring of Mark Stetson from Sony Pictures Imageworks as the visual effects supervisor.
 A total of 1,400 visual effects shots were created.
-The script required a scene of Superman safely delivering a Boeing 777 in a baseball park where computer-generated imagery was used as it would have been impossible to assemble the number of extras for the shots.
+The script required a scene of Superman safely delivering a Boeing 777 in a baseball park where computer-generated imagery was used, as it would have been impossible to assemble the number of extras for the shots.
 A second unit crew headed by Dan Bradley and Brian Smrz traveled to Dodger Stadium to photograph elements that were composited into the final images.
-The scenes of Metropolis was actually a modified version of the skyline of Manhattan.
+The scenes of Metropolis were actually a modified version of the skyline of Manhattan.
 Using footage from the original Superman (1978) film as a reference point, Marlon Brando was re-created by Rhythm & Hues Studios using CGI.
 The opening credits for Superman Returns are presented in an intended recreation of the style used for Superman, again to the accompaniment of John Williams's theme music.